 First wave.
 First aircraft to attack Eder Dam.
 Mine dropped accurately but no breach caused.
 Aircraft returned safely.

-Brian Jagger, David Shannon’s front gunner, came from an artistic family.
-His father, David Jagger, was a well known portrait painter and his uncle, Charles Sergeant Jagger, was a sculptor and artist, and was responsible for many memorials to the dead of the First World War.
+Brian Jagger came from an artistic family from Yorkshire.
+His father, David Jagger, was a well-known portrait painter.
+His uncle, Charles Sargeant Jagger, was a sculptor and artist, and was responsible for many memorials to the dead of the First World War.
 His aunt, Edith Jagger, was also an artist.
 All three had trained at the Sheffield Technical School of Art.

 Jagger was born on 9 November 1921, in Chelsea, the only child of David Jagger and his wife Catherine, and joined the RAF in 1941.
 He qualified as an air gunner in the summer of 1942, and was posted to 50 Squadron.
 Most of his operations were flown in a crew piloted by Sgt Norman Schofield, a Canadian, in a crew which also included two other Canadians who would fly on the Dams Raid in John Hopgood’s crew, John Fraser and Ken Earnshaw.
-It may have been one of these who recommended Jagger to David Shannon when he was putting together his crew for 617 Squadron.

 Brian Jagger is buried in Cambridge City Cemetery.